Prospect Of U.S. Embassy Move To Jerusalem Worries Leaders In Middle East And Beyond

 "Mr. Trump!
 Jerusalem is a red line for Muslims," Erdogan said in televised remarks.

-Israel's foreign ministry snapped back with a statement saying, "Jerusalem is the capital of the Jewish people for 3,000 years," referring to the biblical King David establishing his capital in the city.
+Israel's Foreign Ministry snapped back with a statement saying, "Jerusalem is the capital of the Jewish people for 3,000 years," referring to the biblical King David establishing his capital in the city.

 In the past, violence has followed symbolic moves in Jerusalem — such as the start of the Second Intifada, which came in 2000 after Ariel Sharon, then Israel's opposition leader, made a visit in 2000 to a holy site sacred to both Jews and Muslims, seen as a move to assert Jewish claims to the site.